NeuroJSON/neuroj/README.md

 but also make datasets findable, searchable, and easy to integrate with diverse data analysis tools.
-This also prepares the community towards building complex data analysis pipelines that requires interoperable data-exchange between complex software tools running on the cloud or web-baesd applications.
+This also prepares the community towards building complex data analysis pipelines that requires interoperable data-exchange between complex software tools running on the cloud or web-based applications.

 `njprep`